Sauceforge/Saucery/README.md

 ## Saucery 2 (for NUnit 2)
 [NuGet](http://www.nuget.org/packages/saucery2)

+If Saucery2.lic is not found in the same directory as the .sln file the Activation Dialog will appear when the solution is opened.

 In a windows batch command execute your test project like this:

     "C:\Program Files (x86)\NUnit 2.6.4\bin\nunit-console.exe" <workspace\relative\path\to\my\test.dll> /xml=nunit-selenium-testsuite.xml